 Pieter Lawman has directed theatre and radio in London and around the UK.
 He is the Resident Education Practitioner at Shakespeare’s Globe and directing performance for the Globe stage with Rutgers University students.

-Richard Neale has directed productions with Guildford Shakespeare Company.
-He is a Teaching Fellow in Theatre Practice at the Guildford School of Acting.
+Richard Neale has directed productions for Guildford Shakespeare Company with whom he recently directed 'Robin Hood' (14-30 June 2018).
+Richard is a Teaching Fellow in Theatre Practice at the Guildford School of Acting.
 He is also an Associate Director for Actors from the London Stage.

 Travis Preston directs theatre and opera throughout the world.
-He is Artistic Director of the Center for New Performance at the California Institute of the Arts (CalArts).
+Travis is the Artistic Director of the Center for New Performance at the California Institute of the Arts (CalArts).

-Recent credit: 'Buried Child' (Hong Kong Repertory Theatre)
+Recent credits include: 'Buried Child' (Hong Kong Repertory Theatre).

 His theatre work in the USA includes the world premieres of 'Democracy in America' and 'Terra Nova' at the Yale Repertory Theater and the American premieres of Koltes’ 'Roberto Zucco' and Buero Vallejo’s 'Sleep of Reason'.
 UK Theatre includes 'The Master Builder' at the Almeida with Stephen Dillane and Gemma Arterton.